Send Network Blog

 How to plant your church without losing your spouse: Pay attention

 If we are discussing “How to plant your church without losing your spouse,” the most significant counsel I would give planters is to pay attention to her.
-Which, quite frankly, sounds so very basic, and doable and most likely something you currently practice.
+Which, quite frankly, sounds so very basic, doable and most likely something you currently practice.

 Yet, I want to suggest that you pay attention to a particular specific attribute in your wife especially in the demanding, hectic early days of planting.
 We find this feature mentioned in Psalms 128:3, “Your wife will be like a fruitful vine within your house….”